 Then you can pay us what you thought it was worth, even if that means $0.
 No questions asked.
 We put a full guarantee on our Road Map engagement because after 10+ years of serving the industrial sector, we know how critical this step is to your success and how much value is created through our proven process.

 How long does the engagement take?
 And how much time will we invest?

-Your team will commit an estimated 3 hours per person to complete the required prework.
-The Strategy Workshop will require a full 3 hours.
-And the presentation of your complete Road Map will take 1.5 hours.
+Your team will commit an estimated two hours per person to complete the required Discovery Survey.
+The Strategy Workshop will require a full four hours.
+And the Road Map Review will take 90 minutes.
 So in total, each of your team members should plan to commit about 7-8 hours to the process.

 Who should be involved?

 Your Road Map is unlikely to gain traction without the buy-in and direct involvement of your leadership team.
 Our most successful clients have committed the time of their CEO/President, VP of Sales, Marketing Director and ideally a few other key sales professionals to this Road Map engagement.